SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/css-advanced/+page.md

 The animation duration in this case is set to infinite, which means the animation will forever continue to loop.
 We can also choose other keyframe values such as 50% to have a state to transition to midway through the animation.

+## Flexbox

+In the [previous CSS article](css-fundamentals) I talked about the **position** property which takes different values such as relative which gives us control on the relative position of an element using the properties top, bottom, right, left.
+While it can 'get the job done' it can be rather tedious to position elements using four different properties with specified values.
+What if for example, all we wanted to do was centre an element within a div.

 <!-- ## Make your own animation!
 CSS provides surprisingly simple yet powerful tools that can be taken far depending on how creative you decide to be with it.  -->